drakest123/Noah-owp-modular-CMake/README.md

 Noah-OWP-Modular has been tested on Unix-based systems such as MacOS and Linux.
 Its only dependency is NetCDF Fortran.

 This CMake project builds the codebase outside of the source directory tree.
-Setup: Copy these files to the matching noah-owp-modular directory structure.
+Setup: copy these files to the matching noah-owp-modular directory structure.

 ## Usage
 From noah-owp-modular directory type: